Nohra concentration camp: Closure and legacy

-Nohra was among the first concentration camps that were closed down again.
+Nohra was among the first concentration camps that were closed down.
 The closing date has been reported to be 12 April 1933 or 10 May 1933.
 Any remaining prisoners were moved to a prison in Ichtershausen.
 In October 1933, some of them, including Eyermann and Kröber, were moved to Bad Sulza concentration camp in nearby Bad Sulza.

 Commemorative plaque installed by the SED district leadership in Nohra in 1988.
 On display in a museum in Ulla.

 The Heimatschule was closed in October 1933.
 From 1935, the camp site was used by the Luftwaffe, who added some barracks and further buildings.
 The barracks were used by the Red Army after the end of World War II.
 In 1946, the government of Thuringia considered moving their administration offices to the site of the Nohra airfield, but this was not accepted by the Soviet occupying authorities.
 The building that had housed the camp was demolished in the early 1950s.
 In 1988, the Weimar district Socialist Unity Party of Germany ordered the installation of a memorial plaque for the concentration camp in Nohra.
 The plaque read In dieser Gemeinde haben die imperialistischen Machthaber im März 1933 das erste faschistische Konzentrationslager in Thüringen errichtet. ('In this municipality, the imperialist rulers set up the first fascist concentration camp in Thuringia in March 1933') After German reunification, the plaque was moved to the town hall attic in 1990, and there was no local indication of the existence of the camp in the early 2000s.
 In the 2010s, a local history club was working on having memorial boards installed.
 This has not happened as of 2023.